 - The summary plan description

-- The initial claim that the insurer denied
+- Your initial long term disability claim that the insurer denied

 - Medical records (including diagnosis and treatment notes)